jonlpersson/ed-latimore/site/_posts/2021-05-03-8-years-of-sobriety-observations-and-benefits.md

 This was time I could have spent on boxing, studying, writing, or bonding with loved ones.

-And once I was able to dedicate my life towards these pursuits, I began to realize just how much alcohol was holding me back.
+And once I was able to dedicate my life to these pursuits, I began to realize just how much alcohol was holding me back.

 I could write a dozen articles about the pros of quitting drinking, but after some time I managed to cut that list down to eight specific things.

 These are the eight most impactful benefits I experienced after I stopped drinking alcohol, which I’ll go into more detail throughout this article:

-{% include widgets/toc.html heading="The biggest benefits of not drinking alcohol" list-items="Your social life improves, You gain control of your emotions, It builds accountability, You have more free time, Non-alcoholic beer tastes great, You learn who your real friends are, You have a lot more money, Every aspect of your life improves" list-ids="your-social-life-improves-when-you-become-sober, you-gain-control-over-your-emotions, getting-sober-makes-you-more-accountable-for-your-actions, youll-have-a-lot-more-free-time-available, you-get-to-discover-the-world-of-delicious-non-alcoholic-drinks, quitting-drinking-will-show-you-who-your-real-friends-are, your-bank-account-will-be-better-than-ever, every-aspect-of-your-life-will-change-for-the-better" %}
+***Watch my Ted Talk on what I learned about the relationship between addiction and identity.***

+<div class="cms-embed" data-cms-embed="PGlmcmFtZSB3aWR0aD0iNTYwIiBoZWlnaHQ9IjMxNSIgc3JjPSJodHRwczovL3d3dy55b3V0dWJlLmNvbS9lbWJlZC9KOWVPYmlxTVBuayIgdGl0bGU9IllvdVR1YmUgdmlkZW8gcGxheWVyIiBmcmFtZWJvcmRlcj0iMCIgYWxsb3c9ImFjY2VsZXJvbWV0ZXI7IGF1dG9wbGF5OyBjbGlwYm9hcmQtd3JpdGU7IGVuY3J5cHRlZC1tZWRpYTsgZ3lyb3Njb3BlOyBwaWN0dXJlLWluLXBpY3R1cmUiIGFsbG93ZnVsbHNjcmVlbj48L2lmcmFtZT4="><iframe width="560" height="315" src="https://www.youtube.com/embed/J9eObiqMPnk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe></div>

 ## Your social life improves when you become sober

-Have you ever told yourself that you need some “liquid courage” to loosen up socialize?
+Have you ever told yourself that you need some “liquid courage” to loosen up and socialize?

 When you get drunk and talk to people, it's difficult to remember what was said, stay focused on the stories told, or read body language and tonality.